ImageMagick/Usage-Markdown/filter/index.md

 # Resampling Filters

-Here we get in to the lower level aspects of Resize and Distortion of images, looking at the resampling filters that is used to determine the final color of each individual pixel in the resulting image.
+Here we get into the lower level aspects of Resize and Distortion of images, looking at the resampling filters that are used to determine the final color of each individual pixel in the resulting image.

-This is extensive, long studied, and often full of opinion and personal views rather than any hard qualitive facts, as it is imposible to determine what constitutes a perfect resize image.
+This is extensive, long studied, and often full of opinion and personal views rather than any hard qualitative facts, as it is imposible to determine what constitutes a *perfect* resized image.
 This is a proven fact, and makes for a very large area of study that will never be finished.

 It is recommended you read and understand the [Resize and Scaling Operators](../resize/).